woocommerce/woocommerce/plugins/woocommerce-blocks/README.md

 Run through the ["Writing Your First Block Type" tutorial](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/writing-your-first-block-type/) for a quick course in block-building.

 For deeper dive, try looking at the [core blocks code,](https://github.com/WordPress/gutenberg/tree/master/packages/block-library/src) or see what [components are available.](https://github.com/WordPress/gutenberg/tree/master/packages/components/src)

-To begin contributing to the WooCommerce Blocks plugin, see our [getting started guide](./docs/contributors/getting-started.md) and [developer handbook](./docs/README.md).

 Other useful docs to explore: